50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 Hit the "links" at the mini-golf course at the Children's Museum of the East End.
 Photo courtesy of the museum

 1. Enjoy a game of mini-golf at the Children’s Museum of the East End in Bridgehampton, then “take command” of the indoor tugboat or fire engine.
-This year, take advantage of cultural events such as a performance of Peter and The Wolf performed by the Hampton Ballet Theatre School, and a Friday Night Drop-Off Dance Party for kids ages three and up.
+The museum is open for timed admission Friday - Wednesday.

-3. Pack a lawn chair and picnic basket and enjoy a twilight concert at Agawam Park in Southampton or at the village squares in Southold or Montauk.
+3. Pack a lawn chair and picnic basket and enjoy a twilight concert in Southampton.
+The Southampton Cultural Center hosts free concerts Wednesday nights at Agawam Park, Cooper's Beach, or Good Ground Park.

-4. For an inexpensive day of ”boating,” head to Greenport and jump on the Shelter Island ferry.
+4. For an inexpensive day of ”boating,” head to Greenport and jump on the North Ferry to Shelter Island.
 Leave the car behind; passenger fares are a mere $2 and it’s FREE for those 9 and younger.

 Enjoy swings, tunnels, and more at a beach playground on the East End.
 Photo by John Williams for New York State Parks